 This post may contain affiliate links.
 Please see my disclosure policy.

 My grandpa was Italian and my maiden name was Fichera.
-Constantly missed pronounced and the precipice for my high school nickname Fish which continues to be my nickname among my inner circle.
+The Fichera last name was constantly mispronounced.
+My high school nickname “Fish” continues to be my nickname among my inner circles.
 I grew up eating these for lunch and at Fichera house parties.
 My mom would make several loaves a time and they were known among my friends as Grandpa Tom’s subs.

 Crowd pleaser Subs